Sushan-Rai/proxy-cache/README.md

 ## Notes
 - Ensure VPN is active to tunnel traffic.
 - Use Wireshark to verify that traffic is correctly routed via VPN and not leaking.

----

-If you need further clarification or a complete zipped package with example code and this README included, feel free to ask!